czyuan/LTM/README.md

 ### Output
 The output directory contains topic model results for each learning iteration.
 LearningIteration 0 is always LDA, i.e., without any knowledge.
 LearningIteration i with i > 0 is the LTM model.
 The knowledge used for LearningIteration i is extracted from LearningIteration i - 1, except LearningIteration 0 which is LDA.

 Under each learning iteration folder and sub-folder "DomainModels", there are a list of domain folders where each domain folder contains topic model results for each domain.
-Under each domain folder, there are 6 files:
+Under each domain folder, there are 6 files (can be opened by text editors):

 1. domain.docs: each line contains a list of word ids, representing a document.
 2. domain.param: parameter settings.